 First, determine your planting location.
 Next, dig a hole that is about three times as wide as the root ball of your plant.
 The hole should be deep enough that the top of your plant’s root ball is even with or slightly above the native ground around it.
 Mix the native soil that you removed from the hole with some good quality garden soil or composted manure.
 Fill the hole with the soil mixture.
 Layer 3-4 inches of mulch around the base of your plant to help the soil retain moisture.
 Lastly, water your new planting deeply to hydrate the plant and settle the soil/mulch.

-For a seamless planting, plant your Oakland Holly 6 feet apart.
+For seamless plantings, plant your Oakland Holly 6 feet apart.
 Space them 9+ feet apart for gaps between the plants.

 The attractive, reliable foliage of the Oakland is a dynamic background for many different plants.
 They look fantastic with some reblooming roses like the It’s A Breeze Groundcover Rose or Red Double Knock Out Rose, or reblooming azaleas such as the Autumn Fire Encore Azalea.
 It also pairs well with the Sunshine Ligustrum, Orange Rocket Barberry, and most Gardenias.